 Undergraduates matriculated in the Bachelor's Program for Adults and Transfer Students can earn non-liberal arts credits for internships arranged through the Program Office.
-To be eligible, a student must have completed at least 12 credits in residence at The New School, have fewer than 78 transfer credits, and be in good academic standing.
+To be eligible, a student must have completed at least 12 credits in residence at The New School and be in good academic standing.
 A student can register for up to two internships as part of his or her program of study in the Bachelor's Program.
 Internships are set up as courses; they normally carry three credits and are completed in one academic term.
-The student must work 12 to 15 hours per week for 12 to 15 weeks to earn three credits.
+The student must work 10 to 12 hours per week for 12 to 15 weeks to earn three credits.

 The contract must be signed and returned along with a detailed description of the intern's responsibilities provided by the organization or the on-site supervisor on organization letterhead.
 This description must specify

 Once the paperwork has been received and final approval given, the registrar will be instructed to set up the internship as a course, and the student can register for the internship credits.
 Tuition for internships is charged per credit at the same rate as the student's other courses in the Bachelor's Program for Adults and Transfer Students.
 Internships are subject to the same add and drop deadlines as other courses.